 "...
 Note to self, do not ever get Nocta angry or that'll happen to me."
 He mused as he saw the incident.

-As they kept on fighting, the zombies stopped coming.
+As they kept on fighting, the crowds of undead stopped coming.
 Lirus went up to Nocta, who used her shadows to beat in an zombie's body until it was nothing more than a pile of gooey crimson.
-Her face was twisted with fury but when Lirus went up to her, her anger faded and got replaced with a meek smile.
+Her face was twisted with fury, but as Lirus went up to her, her anger was quickly replaced with a meek smile.

 "...
 Oh, I'm sorry you had to see that."
 She shamefully muttered as her shadows dissolved from view.

 "What was that all about?"
-Lirus yelled, astonished by her brutality.
+Lirus yelled in astonishment.